Research Institution

 Bazoumana Koulibaly

 I am a senior researcher in agronomy and soil science and the head of the Cotton Research Program in Burkina Faso.
-With more than 20 years of experience in cotton fertilization and soil fertility management practices, my research focuses mainly on building suitable fertilization options for cotton and also cereals crops widely grown in rotations.
-Since 2015, I had opportunity to participate regularly in the annual meetings of the PR-PICA (Regional Programme for Integrated Production of Cotton in Africa held in Benin, Burkina Faso, Côte d'Ivoire, Mali, Togo, Senegal.
+With more than 20 years of experience in cotton fertilization and soil fertility management practices, my research focuses mainly on building suitable fertilization options for cotton and cereals crops widely grown in rotations.
+Since 2015, I had the opportunity to participate regularly in the annual meetings of the PR-PICA (Regional Programme for Integrated Production of Cotton in Africa held in Benin, Burkina Faso, Côte d'Ivoire, Mali, Togo, and Senegal.

 Adama Ouattara

+My research areas are extended to other aspects of soil management such as conservation tillage approaches, sustainable fertility management in cotton, and cereal-based systems integrating legumes (cowpea, soybean, and peanuts).
 In the EWA BELT project, I’m particularly involved in WP2.
-The implementation of innovations to be tested in Farmers' Fields Resarch Units (FFRUs) will be my responsibility.
-The NutMon model will be use in farms for data collection and assess the partial balances of major nutrients (N, P and K).
-Results of nutrients flow within farmers will be consider in order to make recommendations for smart and sustainable soil fertility management.
-In the WP2, soil tillage associated with crops residues management (WP2 Task 2.2.) will be tested to improve soil fertility.
+The implementation of innovations to be tested in Farmers' Fields Research Units (FFRUs) will be my responsibility.
+The NutMon model will be used in farms for data collection and assessment of the partial balances of major nutrients (N, P, and K).
+Results of nutrient flow within farmers will be considered to make recommendations for smart and sustainable soil fertility management.
+In WP2, soil tillage associated with crop residue management (WP2 Task 2.2.) will be tested to improve soil fertility.
 Moreover, cereals and leguminous improvement by using organic manure and intercropping (WP2 Task 2.3) will be also tested in agreement with farmers.
-I will be involved in data collect and analysis to advise recommendations for sustainable production.
+I will be involved in data collection and analysis to advise recommendations for sustainable production.

 Issoufou Ouédraogo